 And here come the Bayern players…

 After a slight delay due to technical issues, we are back with the Bundesliga Team of the Season.
-In this part, we name our midfield three.
+Previously, we named our defense and goalkeeper in this team, and in this part, we name our midfield three.
 And yes, there are Bayern players here now.
 They were coming eventually.

 Joshua Kimmich (Bayern Munich)